Amitabh Bachchan: Political career

-Bachchan has claimed to have been banned by film press during the emergency years for his family's friendship with Indira Gandhi.
+Controversy

+After the Emergency ended in 1977, many film magazines stopped covering Amitabh Bachchan because they believed he had helped censor the press by being too close to the government.
+Editors left out his name and photo from articles, sometimes replacing them with just a comma.
+In response, Bachchan refused interviews and kept the press away from his film sets for about fifteen years, and photographers often stopped taking his picture.
+This began to change in the late 1980s, after his serious accident on the set of Coolie and his brief spell in politics, when magazines started writing about him again.

+Kader Khan, who wrote and acted alongside Bachchan in many hits, later said their friendship broke down because he refused to call him “Sir ji.”
+He always called him “Amit,” and when a South Indian producer told him to use the formal title, he didn't adhere to it.
+As a result, he was left out of movies like Khuda Gawah (1992) and Ganga Jamuna Saraswati (1988), and they stopped working together.

 Bachchan has been accused of using the slogan "blood for blood" in the context of the 1984 anti-Sikh riots.
 Bachchan has denied the allegation.
 In October 2014, Bachchan was summoned by a court in Los Angeles for "allegedly instigating violence against the Sikh community".
 Bachchan in an interview with journalist Arnab Goswami offered to fight the case in court and asked the accusers to file the same as also present proof.
-He was also one of the trustees of Rajiv Gandhi Foundation.
+He was also one of the trustees of the Rajiv Gandhi Foundation.